 One way to do this is to install a kitchen counter with lowered shelves.
 This will allow them to reach everything they need without having to climb up on a stool or ladder.

 You should also make sure that there is always a pitcher of water within arm’s reach.
 Food in the house should be easy to prepare.
-This means avoiding things like frozen meals and canned soups.
+This means having frozen meals and canned soups available.

 4. Secure Your Bathroom